codewithvishal41/vdance/README.md

-# V dance Academy-this is an simple website only for practice and only html,css are used
+# V dance Academy
+This is an simple website only for practice (HTML,CSS are used only)
 ## Some Screenshot of Vdance
 ### Home Page
 ![index1](https://user-images.githubusercontent.com/82833518/120893803-be66ba80-c632-11eb-812f-abf6ae02ec4b.JPG)